 What Will Your Construction Career Path Look Like?

 This is a common path through a construction management career, from project engineer through VP and up to C-suite roles, but not everybody’s experience will be the same.
 Some smaller companies may not have project executives, for example, having senior project managers and superintendents take over those duties instead.
 Some project managers enter their roles straight out of a construction management course, never acting as a project engineer.
 Check out this list of the top certifications for career development.

 The common thread for you to remember is that as time goes on, experience will teach a construction manager what to look out for, how to solve common problems, and how to communicate successfully with all members of the team from tradespeople to CEOs.
-Certifications can be a useful way to improve these skills faster.
+Construction management certifications can be a useful way to improve these skills faster.
 These skills enable you to craft a successful career in construction and be recognized as a leader in the role you perform at any point in time.